suanthuy/learning-note/English/TOEIC Speaking/Thay Long Toeic Speaking/Mock test 10.md

 ![](./Images/mock-test-10-11.png)

-All seminars start at 2PM and finish at 4 pm they are taking place at top City Hotel Grand Ballroom who will be leading the seminar on buyer profiles

 ![](./Images/mock-test-10-12.png)

+All seminars start at 2PM and finish at 4 PM.
+They are taking place at Top City Hotel, Grand Ballroom.

+![](./Images/mock-test-10-13.png)

+Who will be leading the seminar on buyer profiles?

 Samantha Leoni will be leading that seminar.
 She is the director of Midlink Properties.

-![](./Images/mock-test-10-13.png)

 ![](./Images/mock-test-10-14.png)

+Would you tell me the first seminar in detail?

 Certainly.
 The first seminar, which is on Monday April 23rd will be about supply and demand situations.
 The instructor will be Andrea Beety, who is a professor at Windham University.
 You definitely do not want to meet this seminar as it will lay the foundation for the following topics